jigx-com/jigx-docs/docs/Building Apps with Jigx/Additional functionality/Notifications.md

 Add a function definition (*send-notification.jigx*) to the *functions* folder of your solution  Replace the \{organizationId} in the `url` with your organization's Id.

-See the code sample in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/functions/Notifications/send-notification.jigx" target="_blank">GitHub</a>.
+See the code sample in [GitHub]<("https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/functions/Notifications/send-notification.jigx").

 :::CodeblockTabs
 send-notification.jigx